-The temperature in the sources should for the normal sources be specified as excess temperature and salinity with a constant value of zero.
+The temperature in the sources should for the normal sources be specified as excess temperature with a constant value of zero and specified salinity with a constant value of zero.
 The temperature/salinity specification for the intake of cooling water of the Funen Powerplant is specified, but not used because the discharge in the source is 'negative'.
 But for the outfall of the cooling water from Funen Powerplant the heating of the water in the powerplant should be specified as an excess temperature.
 So specify the excess temperature with fynsv.dfs0, item temperature, see Figure 4.24.